Why Give Even When You Are Down

 He was ready to take his life so that way his family could have the life insurance money.
 A real estate development had gone sour and left him holding the bag with mounds of debt.
 Their large house was emptying rapidly with the effects of Craiglist sales.
 Even his kids had gotten into the act by selling Ipods, TVs, video games—anything that would bring a buck.

 But in the midst of their trial, they looked up and saw their neighbor.
 When they saw him at the mailbox, his shoulders were slumped, and the car didn’t slip out the garage anymore to head off to work.
 He was evasive, but they managed to catch him in the yard one day, and he confessed: they were down to eating peanut butter and jelly.
 His neighbor was planning to take his own life in his despair.

 And so they gave.
 The chapter of their neighbor’s life is still unfolding.
 Disaster averted.
-For them, they walked away—not with their own problems solved—but a renewed sense of the generosity of God.
+For them, they walked away, not with their own problems solved, but with a renewed sense of the generosity of God.